dannysauer/actions-assigner/README.md

 # dannysauer/actions-assigner
-minor update from @delivery-much/actions-assigner
+Forked from @delivery-much/actions-assigner

-Assign and request review functions are defined in [github.js](src/github.js).
+Request review functions are defined in [github.js](src/github.js).

-If `reviewers` or `team-reviewers` are not set, the Action will only auto assign the PR.
+If `reviewers` and `team-reviewers` are both not set, the Action fails

 ## Inputs